Coccyx Tailbone Injury: Runner’s Guide to Treatment and Prevention

 Intrathecal drug delivery or more commonly spinal pumps are chemical alternatives to spinal cord stimulators.
 The pumps release small dosages of painkilling drugs around the spinal cord.
 Because of this internal way of delivering the drugs, smaller dosages are needed which cause fewer side-effects.
 The procedure involves surgically placing a compact drug reservoir alongside a pump which delivers the substances through the lower abdomen wall.

 Completely blocking a nerve is a surgical procedure which seeks to block the nerve-brain pain transmission, but oftentimes, the pain will somewhat still persist as a ghost pain.
 So, it’s is very important to reduce pain as much as possible using other methods prior to undergoing a nerve blocking procedure so that the brain will “forget” the existing pain in that area.
 Another side-effect involves small parts of the skins becoming numb.

-There are three location in which a nerve block may be placed:
+There is three location in which a nerve block may be placed:

 1. Ganglion Impar Block

 A cluster of nerve cells between the sacrum and coccyx is one location.
 A curved needle is passed beneath the coccyx or through the coccyx itself to block this particular nerve ganglion.

 The second possible area is located at the lower end of the spine called the caudal epidural.
 Although blocking the nerves in this location is less effective, it’s is still deployed upon necessity.

 3. Nerves behind the coccyx